Victoriano Huerta

 José Victoriano Huerta Márquez (/es/; 23 December 1850 (Note: There is dispute about the date of birth and the maternal surname of Victoriano Huerta.
 Many sources, including Gobernantes de México by Fernando Orozco Linares give a birthdate of 23 March 1854 and a maternal surname of Ortega.
 However, the parish register of Colotlán, Jalisco as filmed by the Genealogical Society of Utah on film 0443681 v.
 24 p.
 237 shows a baptism date of 23 December 1850 saying he was one day old born on Monday at 8 a.m., which 23 December 1850 was a Monday, and his mother's name was Refugio Márquez.
 His death certificate gives the birthdate of 23 December 1853.
-The marriage record dated 21 November 1880 at Santa Veracruz parrish in Mexico City as filmed by the Genealogical Society of Utah on film 0035853 confirms his mother's name as: Del Refugio Márquez.) – 13 January 1916) was a Mexican general, politician, engineer, and dictator who served as the 39th President of Mexico from 1913 to 1914 and came to power by coup against the democratically elected government of Francisco I. Madero with the aid of other Mexican generals and the U.S. Ambassador to Mexico.
+The marriage record dated 21 November 1880 at Santa Veracruz parrish in Mexico City as filmed by the Genealogical Society of Utah on film 0035853 confirms his mother's name as: Del Refugio Márquez.) – 13 January 1916) was a Mexican general, statesman, engineer, and dictator who served as the 39th President of Mexico from 1913 to 1914 and came to power by coup against the democratically elected government of Francisco I. Madero with the aid of other Mexican generals and the U.S. Ambassador to Mexico.
 Establishing a military dictatorship, his violent seizure of power set off a new wave of armed conflict in the Mexican Revolution.